alekhrycaiko/pong_remake/README.md

 My version of this game has some of the features from the original game, but I plan to add more features in the future.

 Current features (updated 6/7/2015):
-- One - Two players can play
+- One or Two players can play
 - Ball physics should function as intended (very simply).
 - Some neato colors are used.
 - Ball auto-starts